lpsinger/userguide/capabilities.rst

    catalogs.**

-   Previous versions of this User Guide used a network SNR threshold of 12, which roughly corresponds to the single-detector SNR threshold that is assumed for the canonical BNS :term:`range` shown in the timeline figure above.
+   Previous versions of this User Guide used a network SNR threshold of 12, which roughly corresponds to the single-detector SNR threshold of :math:`12/\sqrt{2} \approx 8` that is assumed for the canonical BNS :term:`range` shown in the timeline figure above.

    The change in the detection threshold from 12 to 8 accounts for an increase in the predicted number of events by a factor of